yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 :white_check_mark: 19.1 What Are Some Exceptions Where It Is Safe To Use Index As Key?
 > - If your list is static (no additions/re-ordering/removal to the list).
-> - The list will never be re-ordered.
-> - The list will not be filtered (adding/removing items from the list).
 > - There are no ids for the items in the list.
 <br/><br/>